 We’ve shown how Warmboard outperforms the competition.
 We’ve shown how Warmboard saves on material costs.
 And we’ve shown the energy savings.
-But let’s take a deeper look at the green benefits Warmboard radiant heat provides.
+But let’s take a deeper look at the sustainability and green benefits Warmboard radiant heat provides.

 Use through lowest water temperatures in the industry, reduces demand for electricity, natural gas and propane.

 Creates ideal heating conditions in every room to ensure heat is used more accurately and more responsibly.

 Utilized numerous times over the years by many Universities throughout the US.
 Warmboard was present in many of the top ranked projects.